aleksha/data-analysis-tutorial/session-1/README.md

 ### Sideband subtruction

-This method exploit an aproach that shape of a bagrouund events under a signal peak is the same as outside a peak.
-One can subtrack the distribution from the distribution for the events in the preak region.
+This method exploit an approach that shape of a background events under a signal peak is the same as outside a peak.
+One can subtract the distribution from the distribution for the events in the peak region.

-Usually **+/-2sigma** around a peak position is used for the signal region and **(-7,-5)sigma** and **(5,7)-sigma*** intervals are used for subtruction.
+Usually **+/-2sigma** around a peak position is used for the signal region and **(-7,-5)sigma** and **(5,7)-sigma*** intervals are used for subtraction.

 **Important**:
-  - Take care about proper normalisation;
+  - Take care about proper normalization;
   - Background distribution should be quite flat.

 ### Fit-in-bin